-Türkiye's tech leader KoçSistem expands reach at GITEX Dubai
+Türkiye's Tech Leader Koçsistem Expands Reach At GITEX Dubai

-(MENAFN- B2Press online PR Service) With a strong presence at GITEX Dubai 2024, KoçSistem showcased its capabilities in AI, IoT, and digital solutions.
-The company plans to deepen its influence in the Gulf and MENA regions, leveraging Dubai’s extensive technology ecosystem and strategic advantages.
+(MENAFN- GlobeNewsWire - Nasdaq) With a strong presence at GITEX Dubai 2024, KoçSistem showcased its capabilities in AI, IoT, and digital solutions.
+The company plans to deepen its influence in the Gulf and MENA regions, leveraging Dubai's extensive technology ecosystem and strategic advantages.

 As part of its strategy to extend Türkiye's technological leadership, KoçSistem led with its advanced solutions in AI, IoT, and digital publishing at the Türkiye Pavilion.
 The company aims to establish stronger connections with the Gulf and MENA markets, leveraging Dubai's extensive technology ecosystem, which provides a strategic advantage through access to funding, a dynamic industry network, and the region's depth in technological infrastructure.